Swanand01/backend_submission/README.md

     celery -A backend_submission beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler
     ```

-The project should now be running at localhost://8000
+The project should now be running at localhost:8000.\
+To access the dashboard visit localhost:8000/dashboard\
+To access the API visit localhost:8000/api/videos

 ## Tech Stack